raminux/recipe-api-django-docker/README.md

         - Port mappings
         - Volum mappings
 - Run all commands using Docker Compose
-    - such as: docker-compose run --rm app sh -c  "python manage.py collectstatic"
+    - such as: docker compose run --rm app sh -c  "python manage.py collectstatic"

 ## How to build Docker image
 After creating a Dockerfile, requirements.txt, .gitignore, and .dockerignore files and app directory, it is time to use docker command to build the image: